Narayana-Rao/polsartools/docs/paper/paper.md

 ---

 # Intoduction
 Synthetic Aperture Radar has been proven to be more reliable as an earth observation remote sensing technique due to its all-weather and day-night capabilities.
 Since its initial development and use on an airborne platform seven decades ago, it has significantly evolved in terms of spatial resolution and observing frequencies.
 It took nearly four decades since then to have a full/quad polarimetric SAR (PolSAR) instrument in space for earth observation [@ulaby1981microwave;@jordan2002sir].
 Since then, PolSAR has become a critical data source in a wide variety of earth observation applications [@lee2017polarimetric;@cloude2010polarisation;@van2011synthetic].
-On the other hand, there are several operational SAR satellite missions (e.g., Sentinel-1, ALOS-2/4, EOS-04, BIOMASS, etc) that have been collecting and proposed future missions such as NISAR, ROSE-L, that are planned to collect Petabytes of data and distributing openly.
+On the other hand, there are several operational SAR satellite missions (e.g., Sentinel-1, ALOS-2/4, EOS-04, BIOMASS, etc) that have been collecting and proposed future missions such as NISAR[@rosen2017global], ROSE-L[@davidson2021rose] that are planned to collect Petabytes of data and distributing openly.
 For an efficient use of PolSAR data, it is essential to process it and derive interpretable polarimetric parameters to support further downstream applications.

 # Statement of need